Christian Leahy is a story midwife, developmental editor, facilitator, and writer of mythic nonfiction.

-Since she was a little girl she has tracked the threads of story through the wild, listening for what wants to emerge from the fertile dark and attending with care all that is holy and shimmering with aliveness.
+Since she was a little girl she has tracked the threads of story through the wild, listening for what wants to emerge from the fertile dark and attending with care to all that is holy and shimmering with aliveness.

 She was the editor of the New York Times bestseller DRAWDOWN: The Most Comprehensive Plan Ever Proposed to Reverse Global Warming by Paul Hawken and Katharine Wilkinson, and midwife to many other visionary works of nonfiction and memoir.
 Currently, she is an advisor to the All We Can Save Project, which supports courageous climate engagement—cultivating the emotional-spiritual root from which climate leadership grows.